 At your request:

 As a user, it is possible to give third parties access to your consumption data.
-For example, because you want your energy supplier to examine your energy consumption.
+For example, if you want to take advantage of new services from your energy supplier.

 At the request of government agencies: